Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 - Never re-heat food in a microwave oven that is in a plastic container.
 The chemicals leach into the food.

-- Limit exposure to estrogen-disrupting chemicals: plastics, parabens, PCBs, BPA, BPS, glyphosate, GMOs, triclosan (hand-sanitizers), pesticides/fungicides, Teflon, thermal receipts, flame retardants, air fresheners, fragrances, and halogens (chlorine, fluoride, bromide)
+- Limit exposure to estrogen-disrupting chemicals: plastics, parabens, PCBs, BPA, BPS, phlalates, glyphosate, GMOs, triclosan (hand-sanitizers), pesticides and fungicides, Teflon, thermal receipts, flame retardants, air fresheners, fabric softeners, dryer sheets, fragrances, and halogens (chlorine, fluoride, bromide)

-- Switch to organic certified personal care and natural household cleaning products.
+- Switch to organic certified personal care products, skin care products and natural household cleaning products.
 Don’t trust a specific product just because it says “natural” on the label.

-Familiarize yourself with the EWG’s dirty dozen fruits & veggies and dirty dozen endocrine-disruptors
+Familiarize yourself with the EWG’s dirty dozen fruits and veggies, and the dirty dozen endocrine-disruptors.

 - Support healthy adrenal function.
 Adrenal insufficiency is the #1 hormone imbalance with women, and a common finding with increased estrogen.
 The adrenals play a huge role in balancing estrogen as they can make the same hormones as the ovaries.
 Eating too many carbs, drinking too much alcohol and caffeine, or simply having too much stress in your life depletes the adrenals.